Agrigento Sicily, Italy Travel Guide

 Plan ahead for ease of dining.

-Learn to prepare traditional Sicilian dishes.
+Learn how to cook traditional Sicilian dishes.
 Some local agriturismi or specialized tour operators in the region may host these classes.

 Visit olive oil mills, wineries, or citrus groves in the surrounding countryside to see the source of local ingredients.